-After departing Twin Falls, we head for Nouglangie Rock.
-As we approach the Kakadu Highway, the main road between Pine Creek and Jabiru, Kaylee complains about the brakes, they are spongy and it takes a while to stop.
+After departing Twin Falls, we head for Nourlangie Rock.
+As we approach the Kakadu Highway, the main road between Pine Creek and Jabiru, Kaylee complains about the brakes.
+They are spongy and it takes a while to stop.
 But we think maybe it is just dust or water in the brakes.
 But, hey, there isn’t much to hit out here so who cares.

 The car park is packed.
 It is a chaos of buses, cars and a parade of 4WDs in all shapes and sizes.
 Two rangers are checking park entry tickets.
 They are being harangued by a French man in his 50s who appears not to understand that it is not the rangers’ fault that he is apparently functionality illiterate (at least in English) and cannot understand signs with the simple words “park entry permit required”.
 I wish I had a baguette and I would stuff it somewhere he deserved to receive it.

 It is the antipodean version of my experience in France where ignorant English speakers would behave like ill-mannered louts if someone couldn’t speak English.
 First ask your question.
 If you don’t get the answer you want repeat the question, just louder until you are shouting.
 I Always felt like I should hand them the quotation that says “the definition of stupidity is repeating the same action and expecting a different outcome”.

 We do a lazy tour of Nourlangie, admiring some of the world’s finest indigenous rock art, and then climb to the lookout.
 We wonder why the parks service still insists on retaining signs calling it Nourlangie when the interpretive signs clearly say that the traditional owners want it renamed with its traditional name.
 Renaming would have the additional advantage that a large proportion of visitors would no longer be able to find it and would make the visit of the remainder much more pleasant.